AdobeDocs/commerce-admin.en/help/catalog/product-price-tier.md

 Tier pricing lets you offer a quantity discount from a product listing or product page in the storefront.
 The discount can be applied to a specific store view or customer group or shared catalog.

 If you have many products to update, it is most efficient to import the tier price changes, rather than enter them individually.
-For more information, see [Importing Tier Prices](https://docs.magento.com/user-guide/system/data-import-price-tier.html).
+For more information, see [Import tier prices](../systems/data-import-price-tier.md).

 ![Tier price on a storefront product page](./assets/product-price-tier-storefront.png)<!-- zoom -->